leenux/MobResistAndDmg/README.txt

-MobResist by Armilus
+MobResistAndDmg by leenux.

+MobResistAndDmg base on MobResist of Armilus.

+Thank Armilus.

-This addon will display the armor and resistances of your target.
+This addon will display the armor, resistances, melee damager and melee speed of your target.

 "/mr show" and "/mr hide" to show/hide the UI.
 "/mr report" to write the mob resistances to chat